jbenoit1/jbenoit1.github.io/_posts/2021-04-19-Tracking-Coding-Progress.md

 <img src="http://ghchart.rshah.org/276298/jbenoit1" alt="jbenoit1 Github Contributions">

-The path I want to go down is transitioning from my current Engineering industry and discipline into software engineering/development.
+I want to transition into software engineering/development.
 This path is one that's notorious for people giving up along the way.
 The more accountability I can instill to make sure I'm putting in the work the better.

 While i think it's cool to see all the commits I make to github, I should mention that I don't think  this is the best indicator of progress.
 While time spent practicing coding may be a good indicator of improving your skills, it's really what you are learning through doing that matters.
 Watching your 11th HTML tutorial without working on building a website or a web app isn't going to move me towards my goals.
 The best indicator is the projects I'm building and putting out into the world.